Nikitha-nv/Nikitha-nv/README.md

 - MySQL
 - Visual Studio Code, Git

-🌐 Currently looking for remote part-time or freelance opportunities where I can contribute to meaningful software projects, learn continuously, and grow as a developer.

 <!--
 **Nikitha-nv/Nikitha-nv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.